JRCSTU/wltp/README.rst

    You can check whether your merge-request indeed passed the tests by checking its build-status |build-status| on the integration-server's site (TravisCI).

     ..
-Tip:: Skim through the small IPython developer's documentantion on the matter:
+Hint:: Skim through the small IPython developer's documentantion on the matter:
         `The perfect pull request <https://github.com/ipython/ipython/wiki/Dev:-The-perfect-pull-request>`_